 We've got good news and bad news frequent flyers.
-The good news: if you go one of our 71 Go Roam destinations this summer, you'll be able to use your phone there at no extra cost.
+The good news: if you go one of our over 70 Go Roam destinations this summer, you'll be able to use your phone there at no extra cost.
 The bad news: with a new electronics ban in place, we're a lot more limited in terms of what tech we can bring on the plane with us.
 Here's what you need to know...

 Most of us are now pros at whipping out sandwich bags and shoving our travel-sized shower gels, toothpastes and shampoos separately through airport scanners.
 However, in an effort to make our skies even safer, the authorities have been getting stricter when it comes to what we can and can’t take on a plane.

 Put it this way: if your entire long-haul flight strategy involves watching as many episodes of Orange is the New Black as you can in a row, you’ll want to keep reading.

 And if you fly with children and rely on your iPad to babysit them through an entire flight, then pay attention.
 You’re going to have to get cosy with those tiny behind-the-seat airplane screens… and be happy with whatever films/shows are on offer for your flight.
 Translation?
 We predict lots of screaming, at an altitude of 30,000 feet, in your future…